cs3110/textbook/_sources/chapters/mut/refs.md

 is a variable whose type is `int ref`.
 We have a new type constructor here.
 Much like `list` and `option` are type constructors, so is `ref`.
 A `t ref`, for any type `t`, is a reference to a memory location that is guaranteed to contain a value of type `t`.
-As usual we should read a type from right to left: `t ref` means a reference to a `t`.
+As usual, we should read a type from right to left: `t ref` means a reference to a `t`.
 The second part of the response shows us the contents of the memory location.
 Indeed, the contents have been initialized to `0`.